-Heather Santos, Graduate Research Assistant
+Heather Santos, MPH, Graduate Research Assistant (Our Health Matters)

-Aakanshya Aryal, Dornsife International Research Fellow
+Aakanshya Aryal, Dornsife International Research Fellow (Our Health Matters)

-Aakanshya is currently pursuing an MPH program with a major in Epidemiology at Drexel University.
-In Nepal, she has worked as a Research Assistant and traveled to remote areas in the country, which motivated her to contribute to the health of communities at a larger scale.
+Aakanshya is currently pursuing an MPH with a major in Epidemiology at Drexel University.
+In Nepal, she worked as a Research Assistant and traveled to remote areas in the country, which motivated her to contribute to the health of communities at a larger scale.
 Aakanshya was awarded an Dornsife International Research Fellowship by the Dornsife School of Public Health.
 Her research interests include mental health, substance abuse, HIV, LGBT health, and urban health.

 Tanner Nassau, PhD Candidate